-California is undoubtedly one of the most diverse places on Earth.
-We’re fortunate enough to have beaches, mountains, redwood forests & wineries alike.
-Napa Valley is Califonia’s world renowned wine country: it’s a haven for wine lovers & gourmet foodies alike.
+California is one of the most diverse places on Earth.
+We’re fortunate to have beaches, mountains, redwood forests & wineries alike.
+Napa Valley is Califonia’s world renowned wine country, a haven for wine lovers & gourmet foodies.

-Napa does rack up a reputation for being snooty & snobby, a lot of wine snobs will pooh-pooh certain wineries over others; some gourmet restaurants here have a wait time of several months, and a whopping price tag of $250 per person.
+Napa does rack up a reputation for being snooty & snobby.
+Wine snobs will pooh-pooh certain wineries over others.
+Some gourmet restaurants have a wait time of several months, and a whopping price tag of $250 per person.

 Say what?
 Some of us are just looking for booze & a good time with our friends, man.

 But there are pockets of Napa that are fun, affordable & relaxing!
 Here’s a few insider tips & what us locals like to do on a weekend getaway to Napa:

 Hangout at Oxbow Market

-Fabulous hangout spot in downtown Napa, you can’t go wrong with the indoor farmer’s market-style Oxbow Market.
-My favorite spots here are Gelato at Three twins (try the cardamom flavor gelato!), Annette’s chocolates (the tequila lime habanero brittle is insanely delicious), and Whole Spice — a world spice market, with herbs & spices used in French, Indian, Moroccan, Thai, Italian cooking.
-Needless to say I love this store!
-There’s a ton of cute little shops, bars & cafes.
-You cannot go wrong with brunch at the excellent Kitchen Door.
+You can’t go wrong with the indoor farmer’s market-style Oxbow Market.
+My favorite spots here are: Gelato at Three twins (try the cardamom flavor gelato!), Annette’s chocolates (the tequila lime habanero brittle is insanely delicious), and Whole Spice — a world spice market, with herbs & spices used in French, Indian, Moroccan, Thai, Italian cooking.
+For brunch, try the tacos at C Casa (they have excellent vegan options) or the Kitchen Door.